Filippasc/bibook/bibook/pairwise/waterman.md

 :align: left
 :width: 50%

-Initialization of the dynamic programming matrix, using using Equation {eq}`sw-init`.
+Initialization of the dynamic programming matrix, using Equation {eq}`sw-init`.
 For Smith-Waterman this equates to setting the elements of the first row and column to 0.
 ```

 We then recusively fill in the other elements of the matrix in a row wise manner using Equation {eq}`sw-recursion`, as shown in {numref}`fig-sw-fill`.